mautic/mautic-community-handbook/pages/02.about/04.how-can-i-contribute/02.developer/docs.md

 Before running these commands, please make a backup of your database.

-If updating from <a href="https://github.com/mautic/mautic/releases">a tagged release</a> to <a href="https://github.com/mautic/mautic/releases">a tagged release</a>, schema changes will be included in a migrations file.
+If updating from [a tagged release][tagged-releases] to a tagged release, schema changes will be included in a migrations file.
 To apply the changes, run

     $ php app/console doctrine:migrations:migrate